XIII: The Conspiracy: Plot

 La Mangouste locates and captures XIII, killing Kim in the process.
 La Mangouste discovers XIII has had reconstructive surgery and that his military file is classified.
 XIII is attacked by another member of the conspiracy, "XIV", but escapes with the help of Jones.
 President Galbrain (John Bourgeois) authorizes Calvin Wax (Jonathan Higgins), the White House Chief of Staff, to take over the manhunt.

 In an NSA safehouse, Carrington reveals XIII's identity as Ross Tanner, who lost his wife and daughter in the sarin gas attacks in Chicago.
 Carrington also reveals that Col. Jack McCall (Scott Wickware) supervised XIII's paramilitary unit which orchestrated the foreign attacks and that the next major attack is expected to coincide with the upcoming election.

-XIII and Jones travel to a decommissioned facility in northern Montana where XIII witnesses McCall in a teleconference with Wax and accosts him, but McCall commits suicide before revealing he location of the attack.
+XIII and Jones travel to a decommissioned facility in northern Montana where XIII witnesses McCall in a teleconference with Wax and accosts him, but McCall commits suicide before revealing the location of the attack.
 Evidence points to a nuclear strike on election day at a Maryland polling station.
 Carrington confronts Amos and is arrested on suspicion of high treason.

 XIII and Jones research Jasper Winthrow, CEO of Standard Electronics, which owns Stratus Dynamics, a military contractor impacted by the former president's plan to scale down America's presence in Iraq.
 This leads XIII and Jones to a factory in Petersburg, Virginia, where XIII locates and kills La Mangouste.
 XIII discovers the target is Bethesda, Maryland, and arrives in time to stop the delivery of the bomb.

 Wally Sheridan, the assassinated president's brother, wins the national election.
 XIII confronts Wax, who claims that it is "only the beginning" before killing himself.
 Carrington is released from prison and Sheridan reveals in a press conference the details of the plot and those behind it.

 While in Japan, XIII and Jones discover that Ross Tanner's family didn't exist, and that Wally Sheridan had his sister killed to get the Vice President into the office then orchestrated attacks to undermine confidence in the President to ensure Sheridan's victory and establish a dictatorship.
 XIII, realizing they have been duped, tells Jones, "We're going back."